naturale0/NLP-Do-It-Yourself/README.md

 # Natural Language Processing: DIY

-Implement well-known NLP models by myself.
+Implement well-known NLP models from scratch with high-level APIs.

 All implementations are in PyTorch and/or Tensorflow.